 If you don’t know who Mo Willems is, he is the author and illustrator for another popular series of books for young children about a pigeon…

 G1 first read the books from school.
-He loved them so much that he wanted his own personal copy despite the book being far too simple for him (his reading level include books like Enid Blyton’s “Wishing Chair Collection“, Cressida Cowell’s “How to Train Your Dragon” series, and Roald Dahl’s “Charlie and the Chocolate Factory“).
+He loved them so much that he wanted his own personal copy despite the book being far too simple for him (his reading level includes books like Enid Blyton’s “Wishing Chair Collection“, Cressida Cowell’s “How to Train Your Dragon” series, and Roald Dahl’s “Charlie and the Chocolate Factory“).
 I must confess that I loathe buying G1 books that I feel are so far below his reading level.
 I relented because it was so sweet to watch the boys with their heads together giggling through the entire book.

 Although G2’s reading skills have been progressing well with Little Reader, I have yet to really see him sit down to read a book by himself.
 The Elephant & Piggie book was the first time I’ve seen him read a book by himself so I’ve been inspired to get more of them.